 Determining how much time is needed to fix a bug can be tricky because a few dozens of hours may be needed to figure out the issue and only five minutes to fix it.
 Or we realize that there is an architectural problem, and it will require significant work.
 So, generally, if something looks like it's going to take a lot of time (more than is reasonable), we get back to you to discuss the priority level, potential workaround, etc. For feature development, there is similar uncertainty.

 Please keep in mind that Tiki Wiki CMS Groupware is the Free / Libre / Open Source Web Application with the most built-in features.
-To reach this point, Tiki has been worked on by hundreds of people, over 17 years, and is about 1 million lines of code, and thus, the developer who wrote a specific feature may very well no longer be available, and another developer must discover this part of the code.
+To reach this point, Tiki has been worked on by hundreds of people, over 2 decades, and is about 1 million lines of code, and thus, the developer who wrote a specific feature may very well no longer be available, and another developer must discover this part of the code.

 Tips to get the most value: